nzakas/understandinges6/manuscript/13-Modules.md

 export * from "example.js";
 ```

 By exporting everything, you're including the default as well as any named exports, which may affect what you can export from your module.
-For instance, if *example.js* has a default export, you'll be unable to define a new default export when using this syntax.
+For instance, if *example.js* has a default export, you'd be unable to define a new default export when using this syntax.

 ## Importing Without Bindings